 Greenplan support policy

-- Annual licences include remote technical support by Greenplan during office hours, for matters inherent to the software, free of charge within reasonable limits.
+- Licences include remote technical support by Greenplan during office hours, for matters inherent to the software, free of charge.

 DesignBuilder provides a powerful interface to the EnergyPlus building analysis tool, which allows users to design and analyse all aspects of a building including energy consumption, daylighting, HVAC, airflow and thermal comfort.
 Navigating through the interface and translating the occasional error codes could be daunting at times.
 Here we try to answer most of the common questions relating to the DesignBuilder interface.